Migrate Search & Navigation features to Graph

 Autocomplete

 Autocomplete (type-ahead) suggests possible completions as users type.
-Search & Navigation and Graph autocomplete use fundamentally different data sources — Search & Navigation suggests search phrases from manual entries and search history, while Graph suggests values from indexed content fields.
-This means autocomplete cannot be migrated directly and must be set up as a new feature in Graph.
+Search & Navigation and Graph autocomplete use fundamentally different data sources.
+Search & Navigation suggests search phrases from manual entries and search history, while Graph suggests values from indexed content fields.
+You cannot migrate autocomplete directly and must configure it as a new feature in Graph.

 For detailed instructions, see the Autocomplete migration guide.